dhlab-epfl/LinkedBooksMonographs/README.md

 [![DOI](https://zenodo.org/badge/79789632.svg)](https://zenodo.org/badge/latestdoi/79789632)

 A dataset of citations extracted from monographs about the history of Venice, created in the context of the [LinkedBooks project](http://dhlab.epfl.ch/page-127959-en.html).

 The creation of the dataset and its characteristics are discussed in the article: Colavizza, G., Romanello, M. and Kaplan, F. (2017).
 "The References of References: A Method to Enrich Humanities Library Catalogs with Citation Data." in *International Journal on Digital Libraries*: 1-11.
+DOI: [10.1007/s00799-017-0210-1](dx.doi.org/10.1007/s00799-017-0210-1).

 ## Contents